-At the moment, flights at midday are likely to offer the best value for money for your Santander trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Santander trip.
+A flight in the afternoon will more often than not be of higher cost.

 The Cantabrian port of Santander truly is one of Spain’s best kept secrets, as well as one of its most impressive.
 Crisscrossed by sweeping plazas bathed in bon vivance, Santander rightfully enjoys a place among some of the country’s grandest cities.
 Where the Gothic architecture runs out, Renaissance and Baroque begin, and when all that comes to an end, strips of sandy beaches separate the city from the Bay of Biscay.
 But that’s not all, for to the south crest the rugged summits of the Picos de Europa, the preferred terrain of the Cantabrian brown bear.

 Travellers take flights to Santander to see many of its fine sights, including some of the region’s most impressive buildings.
 Be sure to investigate Plaza de Pompo and its surroundings, before making a trek to the Palacete del Embarcadero and the medieval Catedral de Nuestra Señora de la Asunción.
 There is also a strong casino culture in the city, with all the action happening on Plaza de Italia, moments from El Sardinero beach.